Day Eight: ¿Y Si Me Suelto?

 There is something about abandoned footwear that registers immediately in the body.
 Shoes hold weight, direction, labour.
 They carry the imprint of terrain and the memory of distance travelled.
 When separated from the person who moved within them, they become evidence without narrative.

-Within the Alonetude inquiry, this image speaks to what is left behind when identity shifts.
-Some things are left behind when identity shifts.
+This image speaks to what is left behind when identity shifts.
 Some roles, expectations, and former necessities fall away quietly, without ceremony.

 The boot signals completion as much as loss.
-It signals completion.
 A task finished.
 A terrain crossed.
 A version of self that no longer requires the same protection.

 Placed alongside images of suitcases, thresholds, and horizons, this photograph introduces a necessary counterpoint.
 Departure carries what we hold alongside what we release.
 It is also about what we release, whether intentionally or through time.